MichaelAkridge-NOAA/ai4me-cookbook/README.md

 - define how annotations fit into the model lifecycle
 - develop a clear plan to maximize annotation team efficiency

-### Prep -  Clarify objectives/goals, priorities, and expectations.
+### Workshop Prep -  Clarify objectives/goals, priorities, and expectations.
 - What is the overall strategy for object detection in ESD/ARP
   - how can we use our annotation team most effectively
 - What are primary object detection use cases